Christovis/Christovis.github.io/_blog/2022-06-15-blog-cfp_part1.md

 But note, that these concepts from category theory can't be implement one-to-one in Haskell.
 Often only the most crucial types are implemented, while the laws data types must obey are not specified in code, but often written in the documentation.
 This guides usage of the type class.
 The more closely these structures obey these laws, the more reliable categorical insights are for reasoning about them, and so the more useful category theory is for writing code (for more explaination see [[PC]](#PC), Example 3.47, page 82).

-An example of an endofunctor $\Delta_c$, the 'blackhole' functor that maps every other category to a singleton is
+An example of an endofunctor $$\Delta_c$$, the 'blackhole' functor that maps every other category to a singleton is
 ```
 class Functor f where
     fmap :: (a -> b) -> Const c a -> Const c b